How To Choose The Right Ice Hockey Skates & Find The Ultimate Fit

 Scan your foot in store

-Alternatively, you can visit a local hockey store, as many have fitting experts that can scan your feet.
+Alternatively, you can visit us in store to be assisted by our fitting experts that can scan your feet.
 These foot scanners provide precise, accurate information to assist in finding the perfect skate fit for you.

 Bauer Custom Skates